spotinst/help/src/docs/connect-your-cloud-provider/first-account/README.md

-# Connect your First Cloud Account to Spot
+# Connect Your First Cloud Account to Spot

 In order to take advantage of Spot’s optimization and cost savings features, you need to connect your cloud account to Spot.
 The procedure on this page walks you through the steps to connect your account.

-## Step 1: Create your Spot Organization
+## Step 1: Create Your Spot Organization

 If you are signing in to Spot for the first time (e.g., signing in from a [spot.io](https://spot.io/) page or registering for a free trial), you will complete some basic information as shown in the example below.